willcmartin/edgetpu-ggcnn/README.md

-# GG-CNN implemented on Edge TPU
+# Generative Grasping CNN (GG-CNN) implemented on Edge TPU

+## Goal
+Train and minimally implement the GG-CNN model on an Edge TPU

+## Credit
+Credit for the model and much of the basic code goes to: https://github.com/dougsm/ggcnn

+## Instructions
+1. Train
+2. Convert
+3. Evaluate

 Currently implemented:
 - Training
     - Using Google Colab with free GPU